This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases. Disclosure.

 IKEA's decision to adopt Matter alongside existing Zigbee support means their DIRIGERA hub can serve both protocols simultaneously, protecting your investment in older IKEA smart devices while enabling new Matter accessories.

-How the DIRIGERA Hub Fits Into the Setup
+How Does the DIRIGERA Hub Fit Into the Setup?

 IKEA's DIRIGERA hub is a vital part of their 21 new smart home devices.
 By acting as a central hub for Zigbee and Wi-Fi-enabled products, it bridges the gap between IKEA's new Matter-supported devices and your chosen ecosystem.
 Its app interface makes managing all connected devices straightforward, whether you're controlling lights, appliances, or sensors from a single screen.